ErioSoftware/starter-backend/README.md

 ##### To run for the first time

 - yarn install
-- Cambiar el nombre del contenedor en docker-compose
+- Change container name in docker-compose
 - docker-compose up --build

 ##### To generate Domain Entity Boilerplate